-The collections of the musée du quai Branly - Jacques Chirac hold an important set of objets obtained in the 17th, 18th and 19th centuries in the current territory of Canada and the United States.
+The collections of the musée du quai Branly - Jacques Chirac hold an important set of objets obtained in the 17th, 18th and 19th centuries in the current territories of Canada and the United States.
 This set of objects were part of the so-called "royal collections" – pieces belonging to the monarchy, the aristocracy and the church which, after the French Revolution and the subsequently confiscation of nobility properties, were integrated into French national institutions.
 This is an exceptional collection for the knowledge of the Native peoples living in these regions, as well as for better understanding their relations with Europeans from the 17th century onwards.
 We have thus implemented an interdisciplinary approach for the study and the dissemination of this exceptional corpus: the CROYAN Project – the French Royal Collections from North America.

 Our approach combines the historical study of the collection (mainly from the written sources of the time), the material analysis of the objects (technological studies, identification of materials and traces of use), conservation-restoration interventions and the collaboration with Native American and First Nations specialists.